 Pro Tip: Don't switch from anal to vaginal sex without cleaning up first.

 The rectum is infected with bacteria that can latch onto your penis, condom, or toy.

 This bacteria, if entered into the vagina, can cause harm.

-UTIs, general infections, bacterial infections among other vaginal health issues are pretty common in situations where a partner switches from anal to vaginal sex.
+UTIs, general infections, and bacterial infections, among other vaginal health issues, are pretty common in situations where a partner switches from anal to vaginal sex.

-If you have a condom on, replace it with a new one before switching holes otherwise you run in the same risk of transferring bacteria.
+If you have a condom on, replace it with a new one before switching holes; otherwise, you run the same risk of transferring bacteria.

 Anal sex isn’t a “work through the pain” type deal.
 If it hurts, then you should stop.

 Anal sex may be uncomfortable at first, but it should never be painful.